-• The ability to establish LSPs that cross AS boundaries.
+- The ability to establish LSPs that cross AS boundaries.
 An example of where this is required is an MPLS-based VPN service having attachment points within multiple providers.
 In this case, it is necessary to distribute labels pertaining to LER reachability, so that the transport label required to reach a LER in another AS is known.
-BGP is a protocol that is used today to convey reachability information across AS boundaries; therefore it can easily convey label information across AS boundaries.
+BGP is a protocol that is used today to convey reachability information across AS boundaries; therefore it can easily convey label information across AS boundaries. - As an aid to scalability in very large MPLS networks this is discussed in more detail in the context of Seamless MPLS in Chapter 16.

-- Reduction in the number of different protocols running in the network.
-Rather than deploying an entirely new protocol, reuse one of the existing protocols to provide one more function. - Reuse of existing protocol capabilities.
+Reduction in the number of different protocols running in the network.
+Rather than deploying an entirely new protocol, reuse one of the existing protocols to provide one more function.

+Reuse of existing protocol capabilities.
 BGP supports a rich set of attributes that allow it to filter routing information, control the selection of exit points, prevent loops, etc. All these capabilities are readily available when label information is distributed along with a prefix.